DivineOmega/eloquent-attribute-value-prediction/README.md

 Once you have set up your Eloquent model, and trained your machine learning model(s), you can begin predicting attributes.

-For example, to predict the species of an IrisFlower, you can create a new `IrisFlower` object and populate a few of its known attributes, then call the `predict` method.
+For example, to predict the species of an Iris flower, you can create a new `IrisFlower` object and populate a few of its known attributes, then call the `predict` method.